strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/snippets/strapi-server.md

 ### Strapi server

 In order to take full advantage of a proxied Strapi application, Strapi should be configured so it's aware of the upstream proxy.
-Like with the below configurations there are 3 matching examples.
+Like with the following configurations there are 3 matching examples.
 Additional information can be found in the [server configuration](/developer-docs/latest/setup-deployment-guides/configurations/required/server.md) and [admin configuration](/developer-docs/latest/setup-deployment-guides/configurations/required/admin-panel.md) documentations.

 :::note
 These examples use the default API Prefix of `/api`.
 This can be changed without the need to directly modify the Nginx configuration (see the [API prefix](/developer-docs/latest/setup-deployment-guides/configurations/optional/api.md) documentation).